isomerpages/govtech-corp/_careers/Opportunities: Professionals/Overview.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="GovTechies working together on a project" src="/images/careers/Professionals_overview_1690x800.jpg">
 </div>
-<p>Unleash your potential while working at GovTech!
-As GovTechies, we welcome
+<h3>Unleash your potential while working at GovTech! </h3>
-the fact that we get to face challenges in our line of work.
+<p>As GovTechies, we welcome the fact that we get to face challenges in our
+line of work.
 If you also love getting out of your comfort zone, then you may just be the right fit!
 At GovTech, you'll work on purposeful projects that serve society and get to collaborate with some of the greatest minds in different fields.&nbsp;</p>
 <p>Whether you're a tech or non-tech professional, a junior executive or
 a senior-level manager, there are many job opportunities to explore.
 But first, here are the reasons why you should consider a career at GovTech.</p>